radview/webload-documentation/docs/analytics/generating_reports.md

 ## Opening Saved Reports

 WebLOAD Analytics reports are by default saved to the location specified in the Analytics tab of the Preferences window.
 You can open a previously saved report from the Recent Reports tab, or you can retrieve your report directly from your file system.
-For information about changing the default location for saved reports, see[` `*Defining Your Analytics Preferences* ](#_page66_x54.00_y392.04)on page[ 67.](#_page66_x54.00_y392.04)
+For information about changing the default location for saved reports, see[` `*Defining Your Analytics Preferences* ](defining_preferences.md#defining-your-analytics-preferences)

 ## Opening Reports from the Recent Reports Tab